Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Introduction

-The proof of these theorems is given in Section \ref{ss:proof-char}; they are consequences of the main results of the paper on multiplicative quiver varieties (particularly Corollary \ref{c:crab-sr}). \begin{rem} Actually, the results above (slightly modified) should apply not merely to character varieties, but to twisted character varieties, where we replace $\pi_1(X^\circ)$ by a finite central extension, corresponding to setting the relation $\prod_{i=1}^g[A_i, B_i]\prod_{j=1}^kM_j$ to be a root of unity times the identity matrix.
+The proofs of these theorems is given in Section \ref{ss:proof-char}; they are consequences of our main results on multiplicative quiver varieties (particularly Corollary \ref{c:crab-sr}). \begin{rem} Actually, the results above (slightly modified) should also apply to twisted character varieties, where we replace $\pi_1(X^\circ)$ by a finite central extension, corresponding to setting the relation $\prod_{i=1}^g[A_i, B_i]\prod_{j=1}^kM_j$ to be a root of unity times the identity matrix.
 To prove such a statement would require a straightforward generalisation of \cite{cb-monod} and of Section \ref{section-char} below.
 With this in hand, these results would follow from Corollary \ref{c:crab-sr} just as before.
 For some more details, see Section \ref{ss:gen-dim-intro} of the introduction, where we describe roughly how to translate this corollary into the setting of twisted character varieties. \end{rem}